laminas/laminas-mvc/doc/book/zend.mvc.routing.md

 ```

 Typically, routes should be queried in a LIFO order, and hence the reason behind the name
 `RouteStack`.
-Zend Framework provides two implementations of this interface, `SimpleRouteStack` and
+Laminas provides two implementations of this interface, `SimpleRouteStack` and
 `TreeRouteStack`.
 In each, you register routes either one at a time using `addRoute()`, or in bulk
 using `addRoutes()`.